j2labs/j2player/media/music/README.md

-# I am either the author or a coauthor of all the music in the directory
+# I Am The Author

-# and have full permission to share
+I am the author of all this music below.
+I hope you enjoy it!